-For casual observation, you may skip this section and move to "Operation of the Mounting" (tighten your altitude locking knobs (2) and pier knobs first).
+For casual observation with the 1200SMD you may skip this section and move to "OPERATION OF THE MOUNTING" on page 11 (tighten your altitude locking knobs (2) and pier knobs first).
 If you plan to use any of the go-to functions of the 1200GTO or do astrophotography, you must polar align.

-Methods for fine polar alignment
+1200SMD Model - Methods for fine polar alignment

-- Polar Alignment Scope Our optional polar scope (PASILL2) will allow you to quickly align your mount on the pole stars.
-The reticle was designed for use in both the Northern and Southern hemispheres.
-Even users of the GTO computerized mounts will find these polar scopes useful, particularly if your telescope is not orthogonal to the mount (please refer to the keypad manual for a discussion of orthogonality).
-If you have a polar alignment scope, please read the instructions sheets that come with it. - GTO Keypad Please refer to the instruction manual for the GTO Servo Drive and read the section describing the startup sequence. - DigitalSky Voice computer program Please read the corresponding manual. - JMI Digital Setting Circles Please read the instructions included with your JMI unit.
-You must have the encoders installed on your 1200 mount (part #1200ENC).
-Refer to the section of this manual entitled "Installation of Encoders and Encoder Housings -1200 Mount. - Star Drift method Traditionally, this has been regarded as the most accurate method of polar alignment, however it is also the most time consuming.
-If you are planning long exposure astrophotos, we suggest that you use the polar axis telescope, then tweak the final polar alignment by star drifting.
-Please refer to the "GTO Quick Star Drift Method of Polar Alignment" procedure in the GTO Keypad Controller Manual.
-By using these instructions, you can use modern methods to star drift more rapidly.
+- Polar axis telescope The north celestial pole can be viewed through the polar axis with the optional polar axis telescope.
+Please read the section "POLAR ALIGNMENT TELESCOPE AND ILLUMINATOR" on page 15." - JMI Digital Setting Circles Please read the instructions included with your JMI unit.
+You must have the encoders installed on your 1200 mount (part # 1200ENC).
+Refer to the section "INSTALLATION OF ENCODERS AND ENCODER HOUSINGS -1200 MOUNT" on page 13. - Star Drift method Traditionally, this has been regarded as the most accurate method of polar alignment, however it is also the most time consuming.
+If you are planning long exposure astrophotos, we suggest that you use either the polar axis telescope or JMI digital setting circles, then tweak the final polar alignment by star drifting.
+Please refer to the recommended reading list at the end of this manual.